 Lybrate.com has top trusted Radiologists from across India.
-You will find Radiologists with more than 33 years of experience on Lybrate.com.
+You will find Radiologists with more than 32 years of experience on Lybrate.com.
 You can find Radiologists online in Pune and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Nina

 Diagnostic X- Ray

 Bone Densitometry Procedure